selimanac/defold-astar/README.md

 ### astar.set_costs(costs)

-Set costs for your walkable tiles on your world table.
-Costs table keyes determine the walkable area.
+Set costs for your walkable tiles on your `world` table.
+This table keys determines the walkable area.
 In this example only numbered "2" tiles are walkable.

-Cost's sum must be the `astar.DIRECTION_FOUR` or `astar.DIRECTION_EIGHT`.
+Table's sum must be the `astar.DIRECTION_FOUR` or `astar.DIRECTION_EIGHT`.
 In this example we want to move 8 direction.

 ```lua
 local costs = {